relaycorp/ddos-report/src/content/docs/mitigations/reverse-proxies.md

 **These proxies protect the internet layer from [volumetric attacks](../overview.md#volumetric-attacks)** by absorbing the attack traffic.
-It achieves this through the over-provisioning of bandwidth and techniques such as [anycast IP routing](https://geekflare.com/anycast-routing-ddos-attacks/).
+They achieve this through the over-provisioning of bandwidth and techniques such as [anycast IP routing](https://geekflare.com/anycast-routing-ddos-attacks/).
 The malicious traffic never reaches the origin server.

 Internet layer proxies are typically called _network layer proxies_, _layer 3 proxies_ or _L3 proxies_, in reference to the OSI model.

-These proxies are rarely offered as standalone services.
+When shopping for an internet layer proxy, it's important to ensure that it offers unmetered inbound traffic.

-They're typically bundled with transport layer proxies.
+These proxies are typically bundled with transport layer proxies, rather than being offered as standalone services.

 ### Transport layer proxy